TKems/tkems.github.io/_pages/about.md

 ---
 My name is Trevor Kems and I am a Junior studying Cyber Security Engineering at Iowa State University.

+## Objectives
+I have a deep love for Cyber Security and would love to work with hardware pentesting and/or physical infrastructure pentesting after I graduate from ISU in 2021.

 ## Contact
 You can reach me by email: trevorkems@gmail.com
 Please include your request within the subject line, thanks!